 “Implementation of the Convention on Cluster Munitions,” UNGA Resolution 76/47, 6 December 2021.

 Statement of Congo, UNGA First Committee on Disarmament and International Security, New York, 14 October 2013.

 Interview with Col. Nkoua, National Focal Point of the Struggle Against Mines, 13 May 2013.

 Telephone interview with Col. Nkoua, National Focal Point of the Struggle Against Mines, 8 June 2013.

 In September 2011, Congo stated that it had no stockpiles of cluster munitions on its territory.
-In May 2013, Congo reported that it had destroyed its remaining 372 antipersonnel mines held for training and research purposes following the massive explosions in a weapons depot in Brazzaville in March 2012 and was now a country fully free of landmines and cluster munitions.
-Statement of Congo, Convention on Cluster Munitions Second Meeting of States Parties, Beirut, 15 September 2011; statement by Col. Nkoua, National Focal Point of the Struggle Against Mines, Seminar to mark the 20th Anniversary of the ICBL hosted by the Congolese Campaign to Ban Landmines and Cluster Bombs, Kinshasa, 19 December 2012; and statement of Congo, Lomé Regional Seminar on the Universalization of the Convention on Cluster Munitions, Lomé, Togo, 22 May 2013.
+In May 2013, Congo reported that it had destroyed its remaining 372 antipersonnel mines held for training and research purposes following the massive explosions at a weapons depot in Brazzaville in March 2012 and was now a country fully free of landmines and cluster munitions.
+See, Statement of Congo, Convention on Cluster Munitions Second Meeting of States Parties, Beirut, 15 September 2011; statement by Col. Nkoua, National Focal Point of the Struggle Against Mines, seminar to mark the 20th Anniversary of the ICBL, hosted by the Congolese Campaign to Ban Landmines and Cluster Bombs, Kinshasa, 19 December 2012; and statement of Congo, Lomé Regional Seminar on the Universalization of the Convention on Cluster Munitions, Lomé, Togo, 22 May 2013.
 Notes by Action on Armed Violence (AOAV).